Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Introduction

-{ \textbf{Algorithm design and global convergence with non-asymptotic guarantees.} The proposed RSG and MSG operate only in the original $x$-space and are the first to obtain non-asymptotic global convergence guarantees for the nonconvex stochastic optimization \eqref{problem:math_original_extension}.
-Particularly, MSG achieves the optimal complexity bounds. }
+{ \textbf{Algorithm design and global convergence with non-asymptotic guarantees.} {We propose three algorithms, SAA+SG, RSG, and MSG, and establish the first non-asymptotic global convergence guarantees for the nonconvex stochastic optimization \eqref{problem:math_original_extension}. } In addition, RSG and MSG operate only in the original $x$-space, and MSG achieves the optimal complexity bounds. }

-\textbf{NRM modeling.} To the best of our knowledge, we are the first in the literature to propose booking limit control for the air-cargo network revenue problem that takes into account random show-ups, random capacity, random consumption, and routing flexibility at the same time.
-We emphasize that our algorithms provide non-asymptotic global guarantees under some mild assumptions while VCBP only converges asymptotically to stationary points.
+\textbf{NRM modeling and algorithm.} To the best of our knowledge, we are the first in the literature to propose booking limit control for the air-cargo network revenue problem that takes into account random show-ups, random capacity, random consumption, and routing flexibility at the same time.
+Our algorithms provide non-asymptotic global guarantees under some mild assumptions, while the VCBP algorithm only converges asymptotically to stationary points.

-\textbf{Numerical Results.} Our numerical results demonstrate superior performance of the proposed algorithms and provide strong justification for utilizing booking limit control in these NRM problems.
+\textbf{Numerical Results.} Our numerical results demonstrate the superior performance of the proposed algorithms and provide strong justification for utilizing booking limit control in these NRM problems.
 In passenger NRM (a special case of air-cargo NRM), the booking limit control policy obtained by MSG significantly outperforms bid-price-based methods DLP, DPD, and VCBP with 43.6\%, 8.3\%, and 4.8\% revenue improvement, respectively, and achieves the lowest computation time.
 In air-cargo NRM, our method outperforms the state-of-the-art DPD \citep{barz2016air} by 12.86\% under the fixed-route setting and 17.22\% under the routing flexibility setting, which indicates the advantage of the booking limit control policy in dealing with routing flexibility.
 In addition, the numerical results indicate that booking limit control gains more revenue improvement against bid-price-based control policies, especially when the random capacity has a large variance.